OperationAIR/electronics/firmware/README.md

 ![](img/uart_pinout.png)

-A binary protocol is used where each command is a unique 4 byte sequence followed by an optional payload.
+A binary protocol is used where each command is a unique 32 bit integer (sent LSB first) followed by an optional payload.

+The baudrate is `500000`.

 Binary responses from the microcontroller for the specific command are also prefixed with the same 4 bytes.
 ASCII responses, for logging or debug puposes are prefixed with `0x23232323` ('####') and end in a newline `\n` character.